bph-tuwien/SIMULTAN.Documentation/README.md

 # SIMULTAN Documentation
-The Userdocumentation for SIMULTAN can be find in the [WIKI] (https://github.com/bph-tuwien/SIMULTAN.Documentation/wiki)
+The Userdocumentation for SIMULTAN can be found in the [WIKI](https://github.com/bph-tuwien/SIMULTAN.Documentation/wiki)